Last Updated on Feb 3, 2022

 With iOS 14, Picture-in-Picture crossed the paths of iOS and iPadOS folks, if you ask me; this was the most awaited feature on iPhone and iPad.
 The reason is, Android people are already using it for years, while Apple didn’t put it into the iPhone, until now.
 Let’s get back to the topic, and learn how to Go Pause on FaceTime in iOS 14 iPhone, iPad.

 Let me remind you, Apple added Picture-in-Picture mode to iPhone and iPad, with the iOS 14 update.
-In other words, when you’re playing a YouTube Video or FaceTime-ing, and an urgent text pops-up, what will you do?
+In other words, when you’re playing a YouTube Video or FaceTime-ing, and an urgent text pops up, what will you do?
 I presume, exiting the YouTube Video or FaceTime would be your choice, at the same time, you don’t want to close?
-That’s where PiP comes in the picture, with PiP mode; the iPhone lets you use the iPhone while continuing the streaming video.
+That’s where PiP comes into the picture, with PiP mode; the iPhone lets you use the iPhone while continuing the streaming video.

 The turning point is when the Picture-in-Picture mode is enabled, and you decide to switch between the app, the FaceTime won’t be paused, instead, it will appear in a small window we call them as a PiP mode.